Ifedore

 Ifedore is a Local Government Area in Ondo State, Nigeria.
 Its headquarters is in the town of Igbara-Oke.
 Elizade University is located in the area.

 It has an area of 295 km^{2} and a population of 176,327 at the 2006 census.

 The postal code of the area is 340.

+Climate

+Ifedore experiences a tropical wet-and-dry climate characterized by a long rainy season, peaking between July and September.
+Temperatures remain warm across the year, with humidity highest during the wet season months.

+Economy

+In Ifedore Local Government Area, farming is a major economic activity.
+Substantial amounts of crops, including yam, plantain, and cocoa, are farmed there.
+In addition, the Local Government Area is home to a number of markets that give locals a place to trade a range of goods and services.
+In addition, Ifedore Local Government Area is home to a number of public and commercial institutions, hotels, banks, and leisure areas.